Parties across Government during Covid restrictions alleged so far

-Claims have emerged about parties held in Downing Street on the eve of the Duke of Edinburgh’s funeral.
+More revelations have emerged about parties held in Downing Street and the heart of Government, including on the eve of the Duke of Edinburgh’s funeral.

-Here is a list of what has been reported so far about parties.
+Here is a list of the alleged parties, which in several cases have been admitted to.

 – May 15 2020: Downing Street garden party